 What buckets are used for Bucket Drumming?

-Bucket drummers often use a 4 or 5 gallon bucket (approx. 15 liters) that is available at the hardware section of Home Depo or Walmart.
+Bucket drummers often use a 4 or 5-gallon bucket (approx. 15 liters) that is available at the hardware section of Home Depot or Walmart.

 These buckets are sturdy, very cheap and you can easily stack them to get a variety of sounds.
 That being said, you could pretty much use anything from an old plastic canister to discarded paint buckets to get started.

 Once you have all the buckets you need for your kit/setup, the first thing you should do is to get the bucket handle off.
 After that, put a few strips of duct tape along the bottom rim.
 Since you hit the bottom rim to get the snare sound, you will be playing it quite often.
 The duct tape will lessen the impact of the rim and improve the lifespan of your drumsticks.

 You can get a wide variety of sounds by hitting different areas on the same bucket or by stacking buckets on top of each other.
 You can also use duct tape to sandwich some felt on the bottom surface (the one you will hit with the stick) to get some variations in sound.
 I also highly recommend getting some rope or drilling some vent holes in the buckets to keep them from air locking (being stuck) when you stack them for transport or storage.